 Bribing Pregnant Women to Stop Smoking

 In a story attributed to George Bernard Shaw, he asked a lady at dinner one night if she would go to bed with him for £1,000.
 The lady agreed.
 Then Shaw asked her if she would go to bed with him for £1.
-The lady became indignant and said, ‘What do you think I am?’
-Shaw replied, ‘We’ve already established what you are.
-Now all we have to settle is the price.’
+The lady became indignant and asked, ‘What do you think I am?’
+Shaw replied, ‘We have already established what you are.
+Now we only need to settle the price.’

 In similar vein, as described in a paper coyly titled ‘Financial incentives for smoking abstinence in pregnancy’ published in The British Medical Journal (22 October 2022), a group of researchers offered 471 pregnant smokers up to £400 in shopping vouchers not to smoke.
 Only 27 per cent of this number accepted and for eight weeks in late pregnancy ceased poisoning themselves with tobacco fumes.
 In addition to this disappointing result, we are told that ‘most people who quit…relapsed soon after their baby was born.’

 But I wonder by how much the bribe – for such it was – would have had to be increased to entice all these good ladies to stop smoking (assuming no cheating).
 Would £1,000 have been enough? £5,000? £10,000?
 Would any amount of money have been sufficient for all of them to resist the urge to smoke?

 This paper – a splendid collaborative effort of nineteen people affiliated with eleven British universities – is, alas, yet another demonstration of the current bankrupt state of the orthodox approach to the smoking problem.
 It shows no hint of understanding what is needed for smokers, pregnant or otherwise, to return to the happy state (assuming other things are equal) of being non-smokers.